 All annual Confidential Financial Disclosure reports from filers granted 90-day extensions.
 (5 CFR § 2634.903(d))

 Today is the last day for filers to request an additional 45-day extension to the Public Financial Disclosure deadline.
-Remember to document the extension on the cover page of the report.
+Remember to document the extension.
 (5 CFR §2634.201(f))

 Agencies must submit a letter stating whether components currently designated should remain designated for purposes of 18 U.S.C. § 207(c).
-Agencies need not reply if their department or agency currently has no designated components and they do not wish to request the designation of any component.
+Agencies need not submit a letter if their agency currently has no designated components and they do not wish to request the designation of any component.
 (5 CFR § 2641.302(e)(2))

 Unless further information is required, Public Financial Disclosure reports that were submitted by the May 15 deadline should be certified by the agency.
 (5 CFR § 2634.605(a))